 Hello!
 Thank you for your question.
-I haven't been able to find what types of fabric the aprons would have been made of, but I found some pictures of women working in a cutting and beveling glass shop from 1928.
-We have many photographs of women and children in glass factories, but there are so many different kinds of factories and factory jobs...women enamelers, glass packers, finishers, even designers etc. Generally, women were not gaffers or part of the hot glass work.
+I haven't been able to find what types of fabric the aprons would have been made of, but I did find some pictures of women working in a cutting and beveling glass shop from 1928.
+We have many photographs of women and children in glass factories, but there are so many different kinds of factories and factory jobs (women enamelers, glass packers, finishers, even designers, etc.).
+Generally, women were not gaffers or part of the hot glass work.
 In one picture, it looks like the women are wearing wool.